Sierra0001/RimTraits---Medieval-Talents/README.md

 - Fix: All pawns should now be guaranteed to spawn with 1 talent.
 - Buff: All pawns now have a reduced Food/Rest/Recreation need decay.
 - Nerf: Moderate nerf to Mood Buff across the board.
+- New: A new trait, Talent: Herald has been added.